-Allow the 6to4 prefix to be update by any TCP connection from the 6to4 network or from the corresponding IPv4 address.
-This is intended to allow NS or DNAME RRsets to be added to the reverse tree.

-It is theoretically possible to spoof these TCP sessions.

-This rule allows named to defer the decision of whether to external allow a given update to an external daemon.
-The method of communicating with the daemon is specified in the identity field, the format of which is "local:path", where path is the location of a UNIXdomain socket.
+6to4-self from the 6to4 network or from the corresponding IPv4 ad- dress.
+This is intended to allow NS or DNAME RRsets to be added to the reverse tree. these TCP sessions. external This rule allows named to defer the decision of whether to allow a given update to an external daemon.
+The method of communicating with the daemon is spec- ified in the identity field, the format of which is "local: path ", where path is the location of a UNIX- domain socket.
 (Currently, "local" is the only supported mechanism.)
-Requests to the external daemon are sent over the UNIXdomain socket as datagrams with the following format: Protocol version number (4 bytes, network byte order, currently 1) Request length (4 bytes, network byte order) Signer (null-terminated string) Name (null-terminated string) TCP source address (null-terminated string) Rdata type (null-terminated string) Key (null-terminated string) TKEY token length (4 bytes, network byte order) TKEY token (remainder of packet) The daemon replies with a four-byte value in network byte order, containing either 0 or 1; 0 indicates that the specified update is not permitted, and 1 indicates that it is.
+Requests to the external daemon are sent over the UNIX- domain socket as datagrams with the following format: Protocol version number (4 bytes, network byte order, currently 1) Request length (4 bytes, network byte order) Signer (null-terminated string) Name (null-terminated string) TCP source address (null-terminated string) Rdata type (null-terminated string) Key (null-terminated string) TKEY token length (4 bytes, network byte order) TKEY token (remainder of packet) The daemon replies with a four-byte value in network byte order, containing either 0 or 1; 0 indicates that the specified update is not permitted, and 1 indicates that it is.